embedly/embedly-docs/features/article.rst

 ``content``

   This is the html that we pulled from the URL.
-It's been sanitize, so it will only contain the following tags::
+It's been sanitized, so it will only contain the following tags::

     'a', 'abbr', 'acronym', 'b', 'big', 'blockquote', 'br', 'cite', 'code',